myvsky/avito-fav-map/README.md

 # Avito favorites map
-## Display your favorite items from Avito.ru on the Google Maps.
+## Display ads positions from Avito's Favorite list with Google Maps.
+### Description
+The microservice uses Chrome cookies to gain access to the Avito account without the need for authorization each time it is used.
+Read the instruction below to find out capabilities of microservice.
 ---
 ### Installation:
 ```